Homemade Gluten Free Apricot Jam Bars

 Tried this yesterday!
 WOW!!!!
 Yummylicious!
 My husband loved it too!
 Thanks for the great recipe and yes, was SO easy!
-I did use the Walmart GF flour and worked perfectly well.
+I did use the Walmart GF flour and worked perfectly well.”

 Ingredient Notes:

-• Xanthan Gum – If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 1 teaspoon.
+• Binder – If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 1 teaspoon.

-• Jam or preserves – Use any flavor!
+• Jam or Preserves – Use any flavor!

-Photos mixing up the dough.
+Photos mixing up the crust dough.

 Photos of the flat crust and spreading the jam on top.